gsrai/build-a-lisp-in-c/notes.md

 Operator => + - * /
 Number => one or more characters with an optional - to represent negative numbers.
 This can be encoded by the regex rule `/-?[0-9]+/`.

+In order to use the grammar to build a structure representation of the language (an AST (abstract sytax tree)) we need to use a parser.
+A Parser will take in a formal grammar specification and some input, and will return a computable representation of the input in the form of an abstract syntax tree.

 floating point regex: `number  : /-?[0-9]*\\.?[0-9]+/ ;`?

 ### Evaluation ###

+With the parser we have an internal structure now, but we have yet to evaluate it.
+The evaluation step actually performs the computations encoded by the language.

+The internal structure is called an abstract syntax tree, where the leaves are numbers and operators, and the branches are the rules used to produce the tree which encodes information of how to traverse and evaluate it.

+The AST is represented by the struct `mpc_ast_t` (part of the micro parser combinators library).
+The fields it contains are:
+`tag` => a string representing a list of all the rules used to parse an item.
+`contents` => a string of the content (leaf), it will be an operator or number in our case.
+`state` => struct for storing the state of the parser.
+`children_num` => a count for the pointer to the children of that node (it is a tree after all).
+`children` => an array of pointers to struct of another ast. (** is either a multi dimentional array or an array of refs which is the same thing.)

+The benefit of a tree structure is that it is a recursive definition, a tree has children that are also trees.
+We can use this property of trees to traverse them generically (work on any tree) using recursive functions.

+#### Errors ####

+So far the interpreter will output any syntax errors caught by the parser, but what about eval errors, like divide by zero.
+One method of catch errors is to define a type returned by eval (lisp val or lval) which can be an error or a number.
+Using enums and switch statements we can add error handling logic as part of eval rather than a second thought.